 I'm not sure whether to feel relieved or upset at this point, but I continue to interrogate Cooper.
 "How did they know the bombs were coming?"

 "The information came from the other member of your squad.
 The Hawthorne boy.
-He apparently had worked on the team that came up with the design for the bombs, so he gave the peacekeepers everything."
+He apparently had worked on the team that came up with the design for the bombs, so he gave the peacekeepers everything they needed."

 Gale.
 He's the last person I would have expected.
 I can't imagine what the Capitol could've done to make him talk.